medialab/minet/cookbook/scraping_dsl.md

 What if we want to extract both the article's url and the user which posted it?

-We can do so by using `sel` in an item declaration:
+We can do so by using `sel` in a field declaration:

 ```yml
 ---